 - For individuals who snore or who have sleep apnea, a more inclined position can be beneficial and in some cases curative.
 Some higher-end adjustable bases can even monitor breathing and adjust to alleviate snoring.

-- For individuals with heartburn, a bed that incline can prevent reflux at night and improve sleep quality.
+- For individuals with heartburn, a bed that inclines can prevent reflux at night and improve sleep quality.

 - A reclined posture can be orthopedically more favorable to people with a variety of conditions.
 Shoulder injuries (e.g. rotator cuff, frozen shoulder, etc.) and those recovering from related surgeries tend to be much more comfortable in a reclined position.

-- For people who work in bed (“I'll refrain from passing judgement,” he interjects), an adjustable base can create less back and neck strain.
+- For people who work in bed (“I'll refrain from passing judgment,” he interjects), an adjustable base can create less back pain and neck strain.

 - The elevation of the legs is equally beneficial.

 - Elevating the legs is a great way to reduce swelling, in general.
 It's a great way to recover after a long run.
 For individuals with edema or venous insufficiency, it can be very important to elevate the legs.